 Misdemeanors are criminal offenses and typically carry jail time.
 They may also carry other penalties including large fines, probation, mandatory traffic school and automatic license suspension.
 Examples of potential misdemeanors include:

 It’s important to know that some of the charges above can be felonies depending on the circumstances.

 Misdemeanors cannot be resolved in traffic court.
 They will involve a criminal court case, which typically includes multiple court dates and a trial by jury if the charge is not resolved beforehand.
-A traffic lawyer can help you fight your case.
+A traffic lawyer in Los Angeles can help you fight your case.